matter-labs/zksync-web-era-docs/docs/dev/fundamentals/faq.md

 # FAQ

-Here you will find some of the most common questions we receive about zkSync 2.0.
+Here you will find some of the most common questions we receive about zkSync Era.

-## What is zkSync 2.0?
+## What is zkSync Era?

-zkSync 2.0 is a Zero Knowledge (ZK) rollup that supports generalized EVM compatibility for the Ethereum blockchain.
-The primary benefit of zkSync 2.0 is that developers who have created EVM dApps can port to zkSync 2.0 effortlessly and realize significantly lower gas fees and more transactions per second while inheriting Ethereum's security and decentralization.
+zkSync Era is a Zero Knowledge (ZK) rollup that supports generalized EVM compatibility for the Ethereum blockchain.
+The primary benefit of zkSync Era is that developers who have created EVM dApps can port to zkSync Era effortlessly and realize significantly lower gas fees and more transactions per second while inheriting Ethereum's security and decentralization.

-## Why zkSync 2.0?
+## Why zkSync Era?

-zkSync 2.0 is a gigantic leap forward in Layer 2 technologies.
+zkSync Era is a gigantic leap forward in Layer 2 technologies.
 It is a long-awaited improvement that offers many never before enjoyed benefits for Ethereum developers.

 - **EVM Compatible** - zkSync is an EVM-compatible zero knowledge rollup that supports generalized EVM smart contracts.
-This means if you have EVM smart contracts it’s super easy to port your dApp to zkSync 2.0.
+This means if you have EVM smart contracts it’s super easy to port your dApp to zkSync Era.
 - **Ethos Compatible** - we are very aligned with the ethos of decentralization and open source.
 All of our code will strive to be fully open-source and zkSync will be executing a roadmap that will fully decentralize the sequencer and proof generation, and we will be executing a roadmap of organizational subtractive management - that is, we will be decentralizing our organization as well.
 - **Certainty** - Unlike previous methods attempting to scale Ethereum which have in some cases offered weaker security guarantees than for L1 (e.g. sidechains, plasma, and optimistic) zkSync uses zero-knowledge proofs which offer _certainty_ of security.
-- **Future Proof** - Ecosystem projects that adopt zkSync 2.0 now will enjoy all future improvements without the need to change their code, in particular coming from:
+- **Future Proof** - Ecosystem projects that adopt zkSync Era now will enjoy all future improvements without the need to change their code, in particular coming from:
   1. The prover technology (hardware acceleration).
   2. The compiler (integration of LLVM-enabled modern programming languages).
   3. All innovations of zkSync 3.0 (Hyperchains and Hyperbridges).